srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 * Include a header with the names
 * Make sure the column separator does not interfere with characters in the fields - a comma is not safe, the pipe character | is often a better choice
 * If possible use double quotes around symbolic values
+* If possible use an unambigous standard format for the date/time fields (pySnapshotTime)

 Then read the resulting file into R or Python and go from there.
-Date/time fields (only pySnapshotTime) really matters often needs attention when reading the CSV.
-The R ADMDatamart function has options for preprocessing in which this can be specified.
+Reading CSV's with embedded comma's can be challenging.
+The R ADMDatamart function has options for preprocessing where clean-up actions can be specified.
+If that does not provide enough flexibility read the data first, then pass it in as data objects into the ADMDatamart class/function.

 ### R